gfarnadi/gfarnadi.github.io/index.md

 Golnoosh obtained her Ph.D. in Computer science from KU Leuven and Ghent University in 2017 with a dissertation on user modeling in social media under the supervision of [professor Martine de Cock](http://faculty.washington.edu/mdecock/) and [professor Marie-Francine Moens](https://people.cs.kuleuven.be/~sien.moens/).
 During her PhD, she was a visiting scholar at UCLA, University of Washington, Tacoma, Tsinguha University, and Microsoft research, Redmond.

 In 2021, she won Google Scholar Award and Facebook Research Award and was named one of the Rising Stars, a list of 20 promising new diverse talents in AI Ethics.
+In 2023, Golnoosh won a Google award for inclusion research, and was a finalist of WAI responsible AI leader of the year award and named one of the 100 Brilliant Women in AI Ethics.

 ### Research Interest